chiperific/promistasks/README.md

 4. Controllers:
   - System tests needed for:
     * create a payment
-      -- started form, JS worls for selecting :to and :for -- Needs rest of forms
+      -- Needs rest of form
-      -- Payment#create and Payment#update need to consider :to and :for when assigning related models, also need to throw custom errors if :to, :for and the models of such are blank
+      -- Payment#create and Payment#update need to consider :paid_to and :on_behalf_of when assigning related models, also need to throw custom errors if :paid_to, :on_behalf_of and the models of such are blank
+      -- Linking a task should ++ the task.cost
     * edit a payment
     * view the organization
     * edit the organization